All Episodes

 I can't let you do that.

-I mean, I'm from the South, you know.
+I'm from the South.

-But but listen, here's the deal.
+But listen, here's the deal.

-What happened to the day and age when somebody would say something like that and we would just say that's an idiot, and we just move on.
+What happened to the day and age when somebody would say something like that, and we would just say, that's an idiot.

-You know, why why do we give these people press?
+Why do we give these people press?

-That the news will write up stories on this, and it's I don't know what's more unbelievable.
+And I don't know what's more unbelievable.

-They bring up this nonsense and they try to get people rallied up, but when you look at the comments below those sections, it is Why do you even read that stuff?
+They bring up this nonsense and they try to get people rallied up.

 They took your words totally out of context and they twisted it into a pretzel.

-I read it because I'm trying to grasp the mindset of these leftists, and I just I can't get it.
+I read it because I'm trying to grasp the mindset of these leftists, and I just, I can't get it.

-You can't grasp the mindset of people that have uh an ideology and a political agenda, and that agenda is to use any means necessary to silence the voices they disagree with.
+You can't grasp the mindset of people that have an ideology and a political agenda, and that agenda is to use any means necessary to silence the voices they disagree with.

-They're the biggest, you know, anti-free speech, pro censorship group in the country.
+They're the biggest, you know, anti-free speech, pro-censorship group in the country.

 The vitriol that I see when you say something great is unbelievable.

-But here's what I've noticed about all this, and I think this is where we can stand, and and I think this conversation with Danielle uh proves that is if we all unite against this nonsense, uh, we stand against them.
+And I think this conversation with Danielle proves that is if we all unite against this nonsense, we stand against them.

 They're very united in the way that they spit out this nonsense.

-Uh, but it's so ridiculous that it's laughable.
+But it's so ridiculous that it's laughable.

-And I gotta say, the more you ignore them, they go away.
+The more you ignore them, they go away.

 I gotta leave it there.

-Uh Merry Christmas to both of you, and uh I'll Merry Christmas.
+Merry Christmas to both of you.

-Uh I can't sing it now.
+I can't sing it now.

 When we come back, wide open telephones.